chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 26: we have now over 900k blocks, and I am happy that I have mined this block
   * Dec 26: calming people down; why I selected lichess; more donations please
   * Dec 25: good news: next tournaments coming; roadmap + poll review
   * Dec 25: looking back at our tournament series and our TCCT group